-In accordance with paragraph C-9, South Carolina Code of Regulation 58-1, Local Emergency Preparedness Standards and the Local Emergency Performance Grant, I have reviewed and updated the Greenville County Emergency Operations Plan and it is current.
+In accordance with the provisions of Regulation 58-101 (D)(3)(f) of the South Carolina Code of Regulations (as amended), the Local Emergency Preparedness Standards and the Local Emergency Planning Grant (LEMPG), I have reviewed and updated the Greenville County Emergency Operations Plan.
+The Emergency Operations Plan is current and comprehensive.